thecandlestick/silverbullet/website/Algorithm Complexity.md

 In order to make this a fair and objective comparison, what factors would you need to hold constant?

-Some of these things aren’t so easy to ensure, and empirical testing in general is prone to producing skewed results. **Analytical testing** gives us an often more useful method of ranking the two algorithms with mathematical certainty.
+Some of these things aren’t so easy to ensure, and empirical testing in general is prone to producing biased results. **Analytical testing** gives us an often more useful method of ranking the two algorithms with mathematical certainty.
 To do so, we first need to convert the algorithms into functions representing their performance.

 ---
 ## Runtime Functions